Jan Kwapiński

-Jan Kwapiński (12 November 1885 – 4 November 1964), born Piotr Chałupka was a Polish independence activist and politician.
+Jan Kwapiński, born Piotr Chałupka (12 November 1885 – 4 November 1964), was a Polish independence activist and politician.
 A member of Combat Organization of the Polish Socialist Party, he was imprisoned by Russian Empire authorities in Warsaw Citadel.
 After Poland regained independence following the First World War, he became a member of Polish parliament (Sejm) after being elected in 1922 Polish legislative election.
 He then went on to serve as mayor of Łódź (1939).
 After being Soviet invasion of Poland arrested by the NKVD, then freed after the Sikorski-Mayski Agreement, he joined the London-based Polish government-in-exile as Deputy Prime Minister and Minister of Industry, Trade and Shipping, later Minister of Treasury.

 Early political career

 An official publication of the Polish government-in-exile, March 1944, provides the following information, likely from the subject himself (brackets added showing his ages in the narrative):

 "Jan Kwapinski (correct pronunciation: Kv-a-pin-ski), Deputy Prime Minister and Minister of Industry, Commerce and Shipping, son of a worker and a metal worker himself, has long been one of the most prominent figures in Poland's labor and political movement.

 Born in Warsaw in 1885, his life reflects the turbulent history of the Polish patriotic revolutionary movement.
 From his early youth he took an active part in the underground organization.
-He joined the Polish Socialist Party in 1902 [17] and played an active role in the anti-Czarist uprising of 1905 [20].
-When the revolt failed, Kwapinski made his escape to Cracow (then in Austrian Poland), where he continued his political activities.
-After his return to Russian Poland in 1906 [21] he took part in underground revolutionary organization.
+He joined the Polish Socialist Party in 1902 and played an active role in the anti-Czarist uprising of 1905.
+When the revolt failed, Kwapinski made his escape to Kraków (then in Austrian Poland), where he continued his political activities.
+After his return to Russian Poland in 1906 he took part in underground revolutionary organization.
 The following year he was arrested by the Czarist police and sentenced to 15 years hard labor.
-Having organized the prisoners' rebellion in the Lomza Prison, he managed to escape, but was caught and removed to Orel Prison, where he remained until 1917 [32], when the Russian Revolution set him free.
+Having organized the prisoners' rebellion in the Lomza Prison, he managed to escape, but was caught and removed to Orel Prison, where he remained until 1917, when the Russian Revolution set him free.

-Back in Poland in 1918 [33], he was elected to the Central Committee of the Polish Socialist Party, of which he later became Vice-Chairman.
+Back in Poland in 1918, he was elected to the Central Committee of the Polish Socialist Party, of which he later became Vice-Chairman.
 His concern for the fate of the Polish workers and peasants led to his appointment, during the twenty years of Polish independence, as President of the Farm Workers Union and Polish Trade Union Congress.

 When the Soviets entered Poland, Kwapinski, who remained in Poland during both invasions, was deported to Siberia.
-Released after the signing of the Polish-Russian treaty in July 1941 [56], he proceeded to London where he was appointed to the Polish Cabinet and was made chairman of the Committee of the Polish Socialist Party.
+Released after the signing of the Polish-Russian treaty in July 1941, he proceeded to London where he was appointed to the Polish Cabinet and was made chairman of the Committee of the Polish Socialist Party.
 Since General Sikorski's death (in July 1943), Mr. Kwapinski holds the post of Vice-Premier."